openvinotoolkit/openvino_contrib/modules/cuda_plugin/README.md

 `CUDA_THROUGHPUT_STREAMS`   | `CUDA_THROUGHPUT_AUTO`, or non negative integer values  | 1  | Specifies number of CPU "execution" streams for the throughput mode.
 Upper bound for the number of inference requests that can be executed simultaneously.
 `CUDA_OPERATION_BENCHMARK`   | `CUDA_YES`, `CUDA_NO`  | `CUDA_NO`  | Specifies if operation level benchmark should be run for increasing performance of network

+During compilation of the CUDAPlugin, user could specify two options:
+1) `-DCUDA_KERNEL_PRINT_LOG=ON` enables print logs from kernels (WARNING, be careful with this options, could print to many logs)
+2) `-DENABLE_CUDNN_BACKEND_API` enables cuDNN backend support that could increase performance of convolutions by 20%

 ## Supported Layers and Limitations
 The plugin supports IRv10 and higher.
 The list of supported layers and its limitations are defined in [cuda_opset.md](docs/cuda_opset.md).